weihui1308/PAA/README.md

 # Introduction
 The repository is dedicated to tracking the latest advances in the field of Physical-Adversarial-Attack (:smiling_imp:).
 The maintainer will continue to update it.

+If you find any omitted literature, please feel free to submit issues for addition.
+Many thanks! (:heart:)

 <!-- If you find our paper and repository useful for your research, please consider citing our work: -->

 # News